yfLCJCXR/AttractingContributors-Hometown/README.md

-# Please indicate your favourite places to eat near NAIST.
+# Preferred programming languages

-# List of place
+I'd like to know some preferred programming languages from contributors

-- mamemame saisai
+## List of programming languages
-- Gusto
+- Rust